Accrediting outputs of noisy intermediate-scale quantum computing devices: Abstract

 \section{Abstract}

 We present an accreditation protocol for the outputs of noisy intermediate-scale quantum devices.
 By testing entire circuits rather than individual gates, our accreditation protocol can provide an upper-bound on the variation distance between noisy and noiseless probability distribution of the outputs of the target circuit of interest.
-Our accreditation protocol requires implementation of quantum circuits no larger than the target circuit, therefore it is practical in the near term and scalable in the long term.
-Inspired by trap-based protocols for the verification of quantum computations, our accreditation protocol assumes that noise in single-qubit gates is bounded (but potentially gate-dependent) in diamond norm.
-We allow for arbitrary spatial and temporal correlations in the noise affecting state preparation, measurements and two-qubit gates.
+Our accreditation protocol requires implementing quantum circuits no larger than the target circuit, therefore it is practical in the near term and scalable in the long term.
+Inspired by trap-based protocols for the verification of quantum computations, our accreditation protocol assumes that single-qubit gates have bounded probability of error.
+We allow for arbitrary spatial and temporal correlations in the noise affecting state preparation, measurements, single-qubit and two-qubit gates.
 We describe how to implement our protocol on real-world devices, and we also present a novel cryptographic protocol (which we call ``mesothetic'' protocol) inspired by our accreditation protocol.